Cellular (Mobile) Telephone Guidelines

 All costs associated with university-owned cellular phones will be borne by the department that requests cellular service.
 These costs include, but are not limited to, equipment and accessories purchase, service activation, monthly service and feature charges, usage charges, insurance, taxes and surcharges.

 Cellular phones purchased on the Cal Poly government account with State funds are considered State property.
 If cell phone service is canceled, or an employee is transfers to another university department, or leaves university employment, the cell phone must be returned to the department that purchased the device.
-Or if the department where the employee transfers prefers, they may request a change to the billing chartfield to have the cellular service charged to the new responsible department instead.
+Or if the department where the employee transfers prefers, they may request a change to the billing chart field to have the cellular service charged to the new responsible department instead.
 If an employee is leaving Cal Poly but assuming liability for his cellular phone number via the Cellular Government to Personal Transfer Procedures, a new phone must be purchased and the old device returned to the department.
 The department may keep the device and re-purpose it to another department member, retain it as a "back-up" phone, or surplus the property by contacting the Facilities Help Center at 756-5555.
 Remember that all sensitive data should be removed from the device by the user or your CITC before it is reused or given to Facilities as surplus.

 University-provided cellular telephones may not be issued to student workers or to others not having a compelling use for this technology unless specifically authorized by the department.

-The individual to whom the university-provided telephone is assigned is responsible for taking appropriate steps to secure the phone, notifying their telephone coordinator and the IS Service Desk if the phone is stolen, lost or misplaced in addition to filing a police report with University Police in a timely manner.
-The department is responsible for covering replacement costs.
+The individual to whom the university-provided telephone is assigned is responsible for taking appropriate steps to secure the phone, notifying their telephone coordinator and the ITS Service Desk if the phone is stolen, lost or misplaced in addition to filing a police report with University Police in a timely manner.
+The department is responsible for replacement costs.